Unique Considerations

 Special Equipment

-- Protective Gear: Includes gloves, masks, and goggles to ensure safety when dealing with potentially hazardous or contaminated materials.
+- Protective Gear: Includes gloves, masks, and safety goggles to ensure the safety of workers during the cleanout process, especially in potentially hazardous environments.

 Expert Tips

-- Sort Items: Before the cleanout begins, categorize items into keep, donate, recycle, and discard to streamline the process and minimize waste.
+- Sort and Categorize: Before removal, sort items into categories: keep, donate, recycle, and dispose of.
+This can streamline the cleanout process.

 Local Regulations